Bouvet triple junction: Transform valleys

 There are two prominent transform valleys in the area: Conrad transform and Bouvet transform.
+Both transforms are named as fracture zones.
 Conrad transform is named after USNS Robert D. Conrad (T-AGOR-3).
-Bouvet Island is the highest point on the southern wall of the Bouvet transform.
+Bouvet Island is the highest point on the southern wall of the Bouvet transform and was formed 2.0–2.5 million years ago.

 Development

+There has been complex development over time with the first Bouvet triple junction being formed about 119–124 Ma, the second about 93–105 Ma, and the third at 25–30 Ma.

-Up to 10 million years ago the Mid-Atlantic Ridge and the two deep transform valleys of Conrad and Bouvet met in one point.
+Up to 10 million years ago this third junction of the Mid-Atlantic Ridge and the two deep transform valleys of Conrad and Bouvet met in one point.
 Thus the triple junction was of the ridge-fault-fault (RFF) type.
-Conrad transform, stretching to the west, connected the end of the Mid-Atlantic Ridge to the South American-Antarctic Ridge.
-Bouvet transform linked it to the Southwest Indian Ridge on the eastern side.
+Conrad transform, known as the Conrad fracture zone, stretching to the west, connected the end of the Mid-Atlantic Ridge to the South American-Antarctic Ridge.
+Bouvet transform, known as the Bouvet fracture zone, linked it to the Southwest Indian Ridge on the eastern side, and this is known to be the oldest part of the current triple junction at 8 Ma.

-Currently Conrad transform and Bouvet transform are no longer connected to each other.
+Currently the Conrad transform and Bouvet transform are no longer connected to each other.
 The Mid-Atlantic Ridge is retreating northward, at a rate of 11 mm/year.
 New spreading sections of the South American-Antarctic Ridge and the Southwest Indian Ridge are growing northward from the eastern end of Conrad transform and the western end of Bouvet transform respectively, striving for the shifting triple point.
 Thus the Mid-Atlantic Ridge is opening like a zipper.
 The new spreading sections are somewhat unusual: